TicketBan/open-in-vs-code/README.md

 2) Type "regedit" and press Enter to open the Registry Editor.

-3)In the Registry Editor navigate to the following path:
+3) In the Registry Editor navigate to the following path:
 HKEY_CLASSES_ROOT\Directory\Background\shell

-4)In this section find the "OpenVsCode" key and right click on it.
+4) In this section find the "OpenVsCode" key and right click on it.

-5)Select "Delete" from the context menu.
+5) Select "Delete" from the context menu.

 6) Confirm key deletion.